RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/product.png

-Note: You are displaying VPC,Subnets and security groups,Subnets and keypair names in the listbox.
+Note: You can see VPC, subnets, security groups and keypair names are displaying in the listbox according to related field.
 Through this user can easily select the keypair and while provisioning the product and use the compute resources.

 .. image:: images/product2.png